pardo0912/pardo0912/README.md

 ---

 ### 📌 Highlighted Projects

-- 🚕 **Zuber Analytics**
-  Exploratory analysis on ride-sharing trends and weather impact in Chicago.

 - 🎮 **ICE Game Store**
   Predictive patterns and sales behavior in a gaming e-commerce platform.